joelparkerhenderson/ways-of-working/doc/projects/index.md

-# Ways of Working for projects, plans, products, etc.
+# Ways of working for projects, plans, products, etc.

 ## Goals